deso-protocol/dips/dips/dip-6.md

   - TxnTypeDAOCoin, similar to TxnTypeCreatorCoin
 * Add new [CoinEntry](https://github.com/deso-protocol/core/blob/5764fb519e19a0e44487cd592bee98cbaade6f71/lib/block_view_types.go#L777) to profile:
-  - Call it DAOCoinEntry and add it [here](https://github.com/deso-protocol/core/blob/5764fb519e19a0e44487cd592bee98cbaade6f71/lib/block_view_types.go#L850) under the existing CreatorCoin CoinEntry.
+  - Call it DAOCoinEntry and add it [here](https://github.com/deso-protocol/core/blob/5764fb519e19a0e44487cd592bee98cbaade6f71/lib/block_view_types.go#L850)
   - This will be a second instance of CoinEntry with the exact same fields
+* Add a new field to the CoinEntry:
+  - Define a type TransferApprovalStatus with the following valued:
+    * ApprovalOff = 0 // default
+    * ApprovalOn = 1
+    * ApprovalPermanentlyDisabled = 2
+  - Set a field in the CoinEntry with the type of TransferApprovalStatus under the existing CreatorCoin CoinEntry.
 * Changes to [db\_utils.go](https://github.com/deso-protocol/core/blob/main/lib/db_utils.go) are required:
   - Need [two new indexes](https://github.com/deso-protocol/core/blob/5764fb519e19a0e44487cd592bee98cbaade6f71/lib/db_utils.go#L166) for DAO coins that are identical to what we currently have for CreatorCoins: